ItsGreyedOut/Indianfood-Rainfall/readme.md

 Next, we read the state codes excel file and merged the file with the indian_food_df.
 Then we dropped the duplicate state column.
 We renamed the column names with both the rainfaill_df and the indian_food_df.

 # Loading Process using Postgres SQL
 Last using SQLAlchemy we created tables for both datasets Postgres SQL.
+We created a join table in postgres.

 # Files used from Datasets
 Indian_Food_Cuisine.csv, State Codes.xlsx, and rainfall in india 1901-2015-Filtered.csv